Mykhail00/Advansed-php-topics/README.md

 - symfony mailer package added via composer
 - new container with Mailhog created
 - simple mailer implemented (in UserController ) It sends email on register form submit
+- UserController refactored to use dependency injection of CustomMailer